Stationary Heston model: Calibration and Pricing of exotics using Product Recursive Quantization: Pricing of European Options and Calibration

 The others parameters are directly inferred from the market: we get $S_0 = 3541$, $r=-0.0032$ and $q=0.00225$.
 In our case, we calibrate to option prices all having the same maturity.
 The problem can be formulated as follows: we search for the set of parameters $\phi^{\star} \in \mathcal{P}$ that minimizes the relative error between the implied volatility observed on the market and the implied volatility produced by the model for the given set of parameters, such that $\mathcal{P} = \mathcal{P}_{_{\sc SH}}$ for the Stationary Heston model and $\mathcal{P} = \mathcal{P}_{_{\sc H}}$ for the Standard Heston model.
 There is no need to calibrate the parameters $s_0$, $r$ and $q$ since they are directly observable in the market.

 Being interested in the short-term behaviors of the models, it is natural to calibrate both models based on options prices at a small expiry.
 Once the optimization procedures have been performed, we compare their performances for small expiries.
-For that, we calibrate using only the datas on the volatility surface in Figure \ref{RH:fig:impliedvol_market} with expiry 50 days ($T = 50/365$) and then we compare both models to the market implied volatility at expiry 22 days which is the smallest available in the data set.
+For that, we calibrate using only the data on the volatility surface in Figure \ref{RH:fig:impliedvol_market} with expiry 50 days ($T = 50/365$) and then we compare both models to the market implied volatility at expiry 22 days which is the smallest available in the data set.

-\begin{remark} The calibration is performed using the randomized version of the simplex algorithm of \cite{nelder1965simplex} proposed in the C++ library GSL.
+\begin{remark} The calibration is performed in C++ on a laptop with a 2,4 GHz 8-Core Intel Core i9 CPU using the randomized version of the simplex algorithm of \cite{nelder1965simplex} proposed in the C++ library GSL.
 This algorithm is a derivative-free optimization method.
-It uses only the value of the function at each evaluation point. \end{remark}
+It uses only the value of the function at each evaluation point.
+The computation time for calibrating the Standard Heston model is around $20$s and a bit more than a minute for the Stationary model.
+However, these computation times need to be considered carefully because the calibration time highly depends on the initial condition we choose for the minimizer and on the implementation of the Call pricer in the Standard Heston model. \end{remark}